 The President’s Cabinet decides, finalizes, and acts upon the recommendations formulated by the ITSAC and ensures that it is in alignment with the university’s strategic vision and plans.

-ITSAC will fulfill its purpose and objectives through the formation of formal topical subcommittees as outlined below and by direct action of the part of ITSAC, as circumstances dictate.
-Other subcommittees may be established by ITSAC, with the approval of the WSU President’s Cabinet.
+The ITSAC will fulfill its purpose and objectives through the formation of formal topical subcommittees as outlined below and by direct action of the part of the ITSAC, as circumstances dictate.
+Other subcommittees may be established by the ITSAC.

 - Accessibility & Compliance

 - Enterprise Applications Subcommittee

 - Instructional Technology Subcommittee